Buddhist temples in Japan: General features

 Buddhist architecture in Japan is not native, but imported from China and other Asian cultures over the centuries with such constancy that the building styles of all Six Dynasties are represented.
 Its history is, as a consequence, dominated by Chinese and other Asian techniques and styles (present even in Ise Shrine, held to be the quintessence of Japanese architecture) on one side, and by Japanese original variations on those themes on the other.

 Partly due also to the variety of climates in Japan and the millennium encompassed between the first cultural import and the last, the result is extremely heterogeneous, but several practically universal features can be found nonetheless.
 First of all is the choice of materials, always wood in various forms (planks, straw, tree bark, etc.) for almost all structures.
 Unlike both Western and some Chinese architecture, the use of stone is avoided except for certain specific uses, for example temple podia and pagoda foundations.

 The general structure is almost always the same: post and lintel support a large and gently curved roof, while the walls are paper-thin, often movable and in any case non-carrying.
-The post and lintel structure embodies the Axis Mundi of an iconic form of the Buddha which is typically represented in Pagodas and Indian Stupas.
+The post and lintel structure embodies the Axis Mundi of an iconic form of the Buddha that is typically represented in pagodas and Indian stupas.
 Arches and barrel roofs are completely absent.
 Gable and eave curves are gentler than in China and columnar entasis (convexity at the center) limited.